tamagui/tamagui/next.md

 - $0.75  is bigger val than $1

+- // TODO likely not necessary if we do reset logic now in useTheme?
 - bundle size reductions:
   - expandStyle remove some
   - check if isWeb is actually being removed or needs to be inlined to TAMAGUI_TARGET